 - Contact Improvisation inherently involves risks.
 Serious injury, though rare, is a possibility.
 By taking part in the Jam you acknowledge this fact and take responsibility for your own safety.
 Know the limits of your skill.
 While it’s worthwhile to take mindful risks, don’t put yourself in physical situations that your skill level does not support.
 You might find that doing a movement at half speed allows mind and body to cooperate better.

-- This Jam is not a place for overt sexual behavior.
-If you witness a dance that makes you uncomfortable, you may choose to share your discomfort directly with the dancers, or to check out your perceptions with another person in the community.
-It may turn out that you are projecting/misinterpreting, or you may be naming unacceptable behavior.
+- This Jam is NOT a place for sexual behavior, overt or implied.
+If you experience or witness a dance that makes you uncomfortable, you may choose to share your discomfort directly with the dancer(s), or to check out your perceptions with another person in the community including the teacher.
+It may turn out that you are projecting/misinterpreting, or you may be naming unacceptable behavior, but it often helps to get feedback and reflection.

-- Unwanted sexual advances and touching are NEVER acceptable and anyone experiencing this should stop the dance, tell their partner “no,” or share their experience with a Jam Host or anyone else in the dance space that can help.
-Sexual propositioning IN the jam space- even on the sidelines, is not ok.
-The whole wide world is yours to do that on and in your own time.
+- Unwanted sexual advances and touching are NEVER acceptable and anyone experiencing this should stop the dance immediately, tell their partner “no,” and/or share their experience with a facilitator or anyone else in the dance space that can help.
+Sexual propositioning IN the jam space [even on the sidelines] is not ok.
+The whole wide world is yours to do that on and in your own time, we are here today to train and make work inside of dance.
 Below are some pictures from the 2018 West Coast Contact Improvisation Jam where women, queer folx, people of color and allies gathered to stage a sit-in during a jam to bring awareness to sexualized behaviors, non-consensual touch and predatory behavior that have led to feelings of discomfort and lack of safety for people.
 Here in JP we are serious about being allies to those groups who have been historically mistreated.
 The JP class and jam is for learning the FORM.

 - We have a 2-3 strike rule around inappropriate behavior in the class/jam space.
 Patterns of sexual or unsafe behavior that are reported to us will be taken very seriously and can/will result in suspension or expulsion from the jam space.
 If you’d like to know more about this policy please reach out to a facilitator.